App version: 0.1.0

 Refinancing Medical Student Loans After Residency

-If you don’t refinance your medical-school loans during residency, you could consider refinancing them afterwards.
+If you don’t refinance your medical school loans during residency, you could consider refinancing them afterwards.
 Waiting to refinance could give you time to work on your credit and land a job with a higher salary.
-Lenders tend to assign the lowest rates to the most creditworthy candidates, so taking time to improve your credit could help you get a better offer.
+Lenders tend to assign the lowest rates to the most creditworthy candidates, so taking time to build your credit could help you get a better offer.

 Refinancing Medical School Loans